d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

 remains a persistent problem plaguing scientific research.

-If that's not enough to worry you, there's a special reason to distrust the results that you get on subsequent evaluations.
+If that is not enough to worry you, there's a special reason to distrust the results that you get on subsequent evaluations.
 Recall that our analysis of test set performance